Sign up for E-Alerts

 The New York State segment of this “virtual pipeline” primarily moves a particularly volatile crude oil by rail from the Bakken shale formation of North Dakota and nearby states and provinces, where oil production has doubled in three years, to the Port of Albany.
 There, billions of gallons of crude oil can be offloaded onto barges and ships destined for East Coast refineries.
 Additional trains loaded with crude oil destined for refineries to the south continue along the west side of the Hudson River, through communities in Greene, Ulster, Orange and Rockland counties.
 Some of these trains carry Canadian tar sands crude bitumen, and there are proposals that would facilitate the shipment of heavy crudes like this by barge as well.

 Now, there is a proposal to build two massive pipelines called the “Pilgrim Pipeline” from Albany, NY to the Linden, NJ area.
 One pipeline is proposed to carry crude oil south, and the other proposed to bring refined petroleum products north.
 Learn more about the risks of this proposal below.

 The potential human and environmental impacts of this “virtual pipeline” are anything but virtual.
-The Hudson River, its tributaries and every community along a freight rail line are at risk from spills and fires.
+The Hudson River, its tributaries and every community along the river or the freight rail line are at risk from spills and fires.

-Nationwide, shipping crude oil by rail has jumped sixfold since 2011, according to American Association of Railroads data, and rail shipments from the Bakken region have jumped exponentially since 2009.
+Nationwide, shipping crude oil by rail has jumped sixfold since 2011, according to American Association of Railroads data, and rail shipments from the Bakken region have increased exponentially since 2009.

 The fires resulting from derailments of Bakken crude oil trains have caused fireballs and have burned so hot that emergency responders often can do nothing but wait—for days—to let the fires burn themselves out.